The Cambridge Society of Belgium

 Links between Cambridge University and Belgium have always been strong -much stronger than is often realised, and this is natural given the geographical proximity, and the historical links in the fields of Law, Medicine, and other academic subjects since the time of Erasmus, and inevitably in commerce, shipping, banking and industry.

 An annual cocktail in June enables Members to meet each other socially and bring along families and friends and potential new Members.
 A limited number of other activities enable those who wish to do so meet each other outside a professional environment.
-Innovations have been an annual Croquet match against Oxford, golf matches and visits to private gardens.
+Innovations have been an annual Croquet match against Oxford, golf matches and visits to places of cultural interest.

-Of continuing interest to members have been the Speaker Evenings, generally organised in collaboration with the Oxford Society.
+Of continuing interest to members have been the guest speakers at Speaker Events or Annual Dinners.
 In the recent past Speakers have included:

 - Prof Ross Anderson, FRS -- Head of the Cyber-crime Unit at Cambridge University